schuler-robotics/ultrasonic-rangefinder/README.md

 Cost
 ----
-The single unit retail cost of the the Pico is 4USD.
+The single unit retail cost of the Pico is 4USD.
 The 10 unit cost of the TCT-40 piezo transducers are 0.7USD per element.
 The remaining components used for this project were re-purposed from obsolete boards, or easily fabricated (e.g. the 32uH hand wound inductor).
 The transmitter reflector and piezo transducer mount was 3D printed on a Monoprice Voxel 3D printer (350USD, 0.4mm nozzle diameter.)
 Circuit simulations were accomplished using the freely available LTspice simulator, and mechanical models were generated on open source Freecad software.

 Final Thoughts
 --------------

 The project as depicted here is used to generate a single line of sight distance measurement.
 Multiple methods exist to enhance this into full Cartesian positioning.
 One such method is coupling this rangefinder with a dead reckoning device, such as a silicon accelerometer.
 Alternatively, two additional receive paths may be added (the Pico has 3 ADC channels) for triangulation navigation.

-The software controlling the boards described above was developed in C/C++, using the well documented Pico SDK (software development kit).
-Details of the controlling software design was excluded from this write up.
-I plan to cover the ultrasonic rangefinder software in a follow on write up.
+The software controlling the RX/TX pair is written in C/C++, using the well documented Pico SDK (software development kit).

 Thank you for taking the time to read this design note.
 I welcome your questions and feedback.